dock108/law-and-order/README.md

 - Prisma ORM
 - NextAuth.js for authentication
 - Supabase for storage
-- jsPDF for PDF generation
+- `pdf-lib` for PDF generation and manipulation
+- `jszip` for creating ZIP archives
 - OpenAI for document modifications
 - Resend for email delivery
 - Handlebars for template processing